danielmarschall/filter_foundry/Filter Factory Compatibility.md

 Only the branches which will be chosen due to the conditional expression will be evaluated.

-This means that following filter would generate a black canvas: (Testcase conditional_eval_1.afs)
+This means that the following filter would generate a black canvas: (Testcase conditional_eval_1.afs)

         R: 1==0 ? put(255,0) : 0
         G: get(0)